-If you haven’t flown on Thomson’s innovative Dreamliner yet, then it’s about time you experienced it for yourself.
+If you haven’t flown on Thomson’s innovative Dreamliner yet, now known as the TUI Dreamliner, then it’s about time you experienced it for yourself.
 Wondering what all the fuss is about?
 Well, it’s faster, you have a bigger seat pitch, more overhead room, and don’t forget to look out for the ‘Thomson Wave’, a light show that sweeps through the cabin.

 Having experienced a Thomson Dreamliner for ourselves, we’ve reviewed the high-tech jet based on its seats.
 That’s right – we are going to give you the low down on the best seats, so you can have as comfortable flight as possible.